sol/solid/README.md

 $ echo | cabal repl --build-depends hspec,QuickCheck
 ```

+# Notable differences from Haskell

+This section lists semantic differences from Haskell that are not caught by the
+type system.

+- `ByteString.strip` and `ByteString.words` only consider ASCII spaces.
+This
+  has the advantage that they can be safely used on UTF-8 input.  (unlike their
+  counterparts in `Data.ByteString.Char8`)

 # Limitations

 - The `where` in `module ... where` has to be followed by a newline, e.g. this